 Find some Mariachi music or Mexican folk songs to play in the background today.
 Of course, traditional Mexican tunes (La Bamba, La Cucaracha, and the Mexican Hat Dance) are party naturals!

 Cook with Mexican Flair!

-Sangria and Mexican beers and wines suit the occasion.
+Sangria, Mexican beers and wines suit the occasion.
+Margaritas are always a sure-fire way to get the party started.
 For non-alcoholic options, turn to fresh lemonade or chamomile tea.
-Or add cinnamon or cayenne as well as chocolate to cocoa for an authentic Cocoa con Chile treat.
+Or add cinnamon or cayenne as well as chocolate to cocoa for an authentic treat like our Oaxacan Hot Chocolate.

 Appetizers and Snacks